Useful Information about Usenet

 Yes!
 That still means YOU!

-that if you click on any of the following, it will simply connect you to those
+Note that if you click on any of the following, and if your browser is

 - news.announce.newusers